Why You Should Optimize Gmail

 Alternatively, you can flag their emails as spam, and Gmail should eventually start moving new messages from the same senders to the Spam folder.

-When you block an unwanted sender using Clean Email or by flagging their messages as spam, the sender won’t be notified that their messages can’t reach you anymore, so you might want to politely let them know yourself.
+When you block an unwelcome sender using Clean Email or by flagging their messages as spam, the sender won’t be notified that their messages can’t reach you anymore, so you might want to politely let them know yourself.

 Tip 2: Snooze Emails if You Can’t Respond Right Away